 The EFITMENT T017 gives you a smooth, natural surface to run, jog, or walk on.
 The treadmill is completely self-propelled, which saves electricity and helps you to set the speed.
 There are different ways to enjoy the treadmill from regular jogging and running movements to holding onto the side rails or the optional arm exerciser to help you move them naturally with your strides.

 You set the standard surface height for three different levels and provide electricity to the LCD console.
 The LCD is large and easy to read the time, distance, speed, and the number of calories burned.
 You set the pace and burn the calories as you move, with the easy-to-fold-up design that lets you store it in your small apartment securely.
-Buy it here
+Check price here.

 5. Fitness Reality TR3000